 From digital commerce to omnichannel commerce, the tides continue to turn in the payments space.
 The key for retailers and financial institutions alike will be to hone in on consumer preferences and make payment options as smart as possible.

 Digital payments have been on a sharp uptick, though traditional banking providers are lagging behind.
-While traditional payment methods in the west have deeper roots than they have in places like China, where emerging payment options sweep through like wildfire, challengers are quickly gaining traction.
+While traditional payment methods in the west have deeper roots than they have in places like China, where emerging payment options sweep through like wildfire—challengers are quickly gaining traction.
 Both banks and credit unions need to consider these trends as disruption continues to shake things up in payments.

 Younger generations are leading the charge with online payments, specifically via social channels.
-Compared to the average consumer, Gen Zspends 2X-3X more shopping on social channels, especially Instagram and Snapchat.
-For all generations, the top three places consumers make purchases are Amazon, branded ecommerce websites and brick-and-mortar stores.
+Compared to the average consumer, 71% of Gen Z livestream watchers spent on shopping through social channels, especially on Instagram and Snapchat.
+For all generations, the top three places consumers make purchases are Amazon, E-commerce stores, and branded stores.
 Each caters to something different, whether it be convenience, variety, or the ability to touch a physical product before purchase.

 Contextual payments – This is perhaps the clearest example of meeting the consumer where they are.
-This method allows consumers to bypass direct interaction with a merchant in favor of purchasing directly within the channel or platform they already are.
+This method allows consumers to bypass direct interaction with a merchant in favor of purchasing directly within the channel or platform where they are already.
 Uber is one example, where consumers pay from the app rather than dealing directly with the driver to complete a transaction.
 Social buy buttons are another example where consumers can purchase from their favorite retailers without leaving Facebook or whatever social channel they are browsing on.

 Loyalty Apps – Loyalty apps get consumer buy-in by offering rewards in exchange for taking the desired action.
 Starbucks is a good example; its app awards points per dollar spent and also offers members special perks.
 The app also has an exceptional user experience, enabling members to order/pay ahead and even create Spotify playlists.